 The pre-colonial environment of North Melbourne and West Melbourne was first inhabited by the Woi wurrung and Boon wurrung speaking peoples of the Eastern Kulin Nation, on undulating lands to the north of Yarra River, and east of the West Melbourne Swamp and the salt water lagoon known as the 'Blue Lake'.
-The broader area is likely to have been the interface between the lands of the Kurnage-berreing clan of the Woi wurrung (between the Maribyrnong River and the Birrarung or Yarra River), and the coastal lands of the Yalukut Weelam clan of the Boon wurrung.
-This area is believed to have been known by the Kulin name Yern-da-ville.
-The property of the Surrara River is the surrara River in the Surrara River in the Surrara River is the Surrara River in the Surrara River in the Surrara River is the Surrara River in the Surrara River in the Surrara River is the Surrara River in the Sur
+1 The broader area is likely to have been the interface between the lands of the Kurnage-berreing clan of the Woi wurrung (between the Maribyrnong River and the Birrarung or Yarra River), and the coastal lands of the Yalukut Weelam clan of the Boon wurrung.
+2 This area is believed to have been known by the Kulin name Yern-da-ville.
+3

 Bounded by Moonee Ponds Creek to the north and by Royal Park to the east, pre-colonial North Melbourne and neighbouring Parkville occupied a landscape that was historically characterised by gullies and high grounds interspersed with creeks and ponds.
-The area was bisected by a gully and creek running south-west through the area from the high ground of what is now Royal Park, through into what was the West Melbourne Swamp.
+The area was dissected by a gully and creek running south-west through the area from the high ground of what is now Royal Park, through into what was the West Melbourne Swamp.
 Twentieth century recollections note the presence of the gully.
 Traversing plains of grassy woodland, the area would have been alive with a range of birds, animals and plant species, providing Traditional Owners with a wide variety of natural resources.
+5